jayshharma/Audibility/README.md

 # Audibility
-University of Waterloo Engineering Hackathon Project
+University of Waterloo Engineering Hackathon Project.

 A technology service focused on building inclusive user experiences for the visually impaired.

 Static website created using HTML, CSS and Bootstrap.
 Design created on Figma.